 Don’t worry.
 You’ll catch on.

-We offer one public sitting: Every other Sunday evening from 5pm to 6pm, Eastern.
+We offer one public sitting: Every other Sunday morning from 9am to 10am, Eastern.

-We sit privately on Sunday evenings at 5pm every other Sunday evening (on the off weeks of public sittings).
+We sit privately every other Sunday (on the off weeks of public sittings).

 In our home in Grand Rapids, Michigan.
 And online via Zoom.
 (E-mail for invitation to join us.)